Computer Forensics Resources for PCs and Mobile Devices

 Handbook of Computer Crime Investigation: Forensic Tools and Technology

-This book serves as a detailed guide for security professionals who are already familiar with digital evidence.
+This book is a detailed guide for security professionals familiar with digital evidence.
 You’ll learn how to master the art and science of the forensic analysis of networks and systems.
-It provides an overview of the leading software programs used to gather and analyze digital evidence.
+It overviews the leading software programs used to gather and analyze digital evidence.
+It addresses computers, networks, and embedded systems and goes beyond the practical and into the technical and legal aspects of such investigations.

 Buy these and other Computer Crime Books at Amazon.com or check out our other Investigation Books.